psiinon/owasp-top-10-top-10s/README.md

 Please note that this is NOT an OWASP project - its just a bit of fun 😁

-This list was created manually and so will become out ouf date.
+This list was created manually and so will become out of date.
 I'll update it as and when .. maybe ..

 | # | Repo | Last Commit | Committers | Stars |
 | --- | --- | --- | --- | --- |